cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 ### Upstream Changes

-I've done quite a few of upgrades to Jumpstart at this point and this is the process I've ended up with.
-Feel free to tweak as needed but I really think having a process or some rules for how you approach these things save your mental bandwidth for the interesting challenges your app is tackling.
+I've done quite a few upgrades to Jumpstart at this point and this is the process I've ended up with.
+Feel free to tweak as needed but I think having a process or some rules for how you approach these things saves your mental bandwidth for the interesting challenges your app is tackling.
 Finding a flow and set of steps that works well for you is important to making this something that's repeatable and not so draining.